 Changes have been made to CPA Australia’s Global Research Perspectives Program (GRPP).
 Take the time to review the updated information provided to ensure your EOI conforms with the new grant funding arrangements.

-The Global Research Perspectives Program (GRPP) is CPA Australia's annual research grant program.
-Its aim is to encourage and support research worldwide that is relevant and of interest to our membership, the profession, the global business community, governments, regulators, and international accounting and finance peak bodies.
+The GRPP is CPA Australia's annual research grants program.
+Its aim is to encourage and support quality applied research worldwide that is relevant to CPA Australia, instructive of our members, the wider accounting profession, the global business community, governments, regulators, and policy setters.

 CPA Australia is also open to requests for joint funding of projects with other organisations.
-If you are interested in a jointly funded project, please contact us before beginning the GRPP application process.
+If you are interested in a jointly funded project, contact CPA Australia before commencing the GRPP application process.

 - experience and expertise of researchers

-Stage One applicants will be informed of review outcomes within six weeks of the submission deadline.
-Successful EOI applicants will be invited to submit a more detailed Stage Two application, which includes a full budget, proposed milestones and deliverables* and a completed contractual compliance form.
+Stage Two begins when successful EOI applicants are invited to submit a more detailed application, which includes a full budget, proposed milestones and deliverables* and a completed contractual compliance form.
 Stage Two application materials will be distributed at the time of notification of Stage One outcomes.
-The same review criteria apply to Stage Two applications as are used in assessing EOIs.
+The same review criteria apply to Stage Two applications, as used in assessing EOI.

 ELIGIBILITY FOR FUNDING